acli/branding/README.md

 Please use the logo only to identify the CFF project.

-If you use the logo on a website or any digital media that supports alternate text, the correct alt text is usually “Citation File Format” or an appropriate translation.
+If you use the logo on a website or any digital media that supports alternate text, the correct alt text is usually “CFF”,
+“Citation File Format”
+or an appropriate translation.
 (“Logo”, “CFF logo” or similar are usually incorrect.)